 to our partners and to international standards guiding international relief and development work, while actively engaging participant communities as equal partners in the design, monitoring and evaluation of our field projects.

 Reports Directly To: Senior Director of Policy and Advocacy

-Works Directly With: Global Policy and Advocacy Team, especially Director for Policy and Advocacy for Africa and Peace and Conflict; Washington DC office staff; Research and Learning Team; Media Relations Team, Digital Team; Matrix Root Causes of Conflict Team; Regional and Country Teams; and Technical Support Unit.
+Works Directly With: Global Policy and Advocacy Team, Washington DC office staff, Research and Learning Team, Media Relations Team, Digital Team, Matrix Root Causes of Conflict Team, Regional and Country Teams, and the Technical Support Unit.

 Knowledge and Experience